M29992/basic-portfolio-template/README.md

 ### 4.6 Footer Section
-The footer contains the social bar, the copywrite and a horizontal line. the footer works the same for the desktop view as the mobile view. the copywrite is basic text that has been given text padded 2em to the right with 0 margin from the bottom of the page.copywrite uses a simple javascript function to get the current year and display this on the site.
+The footer contains the social bar, the copywrite and a horizontal line.

+Both the desktop view and mobile view use the same footer CSS.
+The copywrite is basic text that uses a simple javascript function to get the current year and display this on the site.

 The horizontal line is used to break up the social media links from the copywrite information but can be better executed and will be adjusted in future builds to represent this.

 #### 4.6.1 Social Bar
-The social bar works similarly to all basic navigation CSS designs each social media link is held in a div called social-list_item that is contained within the div social list. all links within the footer first remove the styling aligns the list to the centre and places the list in a CSS flexbox.each social media link contains a link an aria-label for accessibility and a class that is fab fa-*** where fab fa uses font awsome CSS (https://fontawesome.com/) to produce social media icons rather then using images or text.
+The social bar works similarly to all basic navigation CSS designs, each social media link is held in a div called social-list_item that is contained within the div social list.
+All links within the footer first remove the styling, aligns the list to the centre and places the list in a CSS flexbox.
+Each social media link contains a link an aria-label for accessibility and a class that is fab fa-*** where fab fa uses font awsome CSS (https://fontawesome.com/) to produce social media icons rather then using images or text.

 ## 5. Changelog